samaswin/railsmith/README.md

 ---

 ## CRUD Actions

+CRUD defaults exist to make domain enforcement practical.
+If every model access must go through a service — so arch checks, cross-domain guards, and lifecycle hooks fire consistently — you'd otherwise hand-write boilerplate services for every model.
+The defaults give you a compliant service for free; override only what needs custom logic.

 Services that declare a `model` inherit `create`, `update`, `destroy`, `find`, and `list` with automatic exception mapping: